 When is bioavailability used?

-Assessing the bioavailability of medicines is an important aspect of ensuring patients get the correct dosage of a certain medication.
+Assessing the bioavailability of medicines is an important aspect of ensuring an individual gets the correct dosage of a certain medication.
 A large part of medicine development is finding the therapeutic dose or the amount of medicine that leads to the largest benefit.

-Because many oral medicines do not have a 100% bioavailability, the developers need to determine what percentage of the medicine is absorbed and designate the administration dose accordingly.
+Because many oral medicines do not have 100% bioavailability, the developers need to determine what the drug absorption percentage is and designate the dose accordingly.

 Nutrition is an important aspect of your day-to-day life.
-Many food scientists and nutritionists will analyze the bioavailability of food nutrients to gain a better understanding of how to ensure people are effectively getting the necessary nutrients into their bodies.
+Many food scientists and nutritionists will analyze the bioavailability of nutrients found within food to gain a better understanding of how to ensure people are effectively getting the necessary nutrients into their bodies.

 One example of how bioavailability plays a role in your diet is to consider antioxidants, phytates, and polyphenols.
 These molecules decrease in bioavailability the more they are processed.
-The bioavailability of nutrients found in foods may increase or decrease when they are cooked rather than eaten raw.
-For example, research has suggested the bioavailability of proteins in fish meal may experience a reduction in nutrient bioavailability when it’s processed at high temperatures.
+Some other nutrients found in foods may increase bioavailability when they are cooked rather than eaten raw.

 The complex nature of nutrient bioavailability is a large reason people seek the professional assistance of nutritionists.
-With an education that takes into account the best ways to get the most out of the food you eat, nutritionists can be an extremely valuable resource in anyone's health journey.
+With an education that takes into account the best ways to get the most out of the food you eat, such as their knowledge of nutrient molecules, nutrient absorption, and what can affect absorption, nutritionists can be an extremely valuable resource in anyone's health journey.

-Dietary supplements can be somewhat of a wild west in terms of trustworthiness due to some companies not backing their products with scientific evidence.
+Nutritional supplements can be somewhat of a wild west in terms of trustworthiness due to some companies not backing their products with scientific evidence.
 Protein powders, as an example, can state that there is 24g of protein per serving, but that may not correlate to the amount your body can use.
-Iron is another example of an important nutrient that isn’t always absorbed equally from every iron source.
-According to Science Direct, iron absorbed in the “heme” form (which is present in food of animal origin) is more bioavailable to humans than ferrous iron – a type of iron that can be taken as a supplement.
 Even worse, some deceptive supplements may mislead you- - which could potentially be harmful.

 While the FDA has guidelines for consumers, it’s ultimately your job to carry out the due diligence to ensure what you are putting into your body is safe.